General Plan Update

 - SPON GPAC: January 12, 2019 (includes video)

 On January 8 (see video and “Recent Events,” below), the City Council held a study session about its proposal for the General Plan Update.
 Staff’s proposal was similar to the one heard on November 14, 2017 (see “Recent Events“).
 As proposed, it will consist of three phases, the first year of which will consist of a consultant-facilitated “Listen and Learn Tour” collecting input from the community.
 A five-member citizens committee appointed by the Council will help develop a Request For Proposals for the consultant and recommend who to hire.
 The resolution formally creating the committee was approved as Item 5 on the January 22 consent calendar.
 Following a one week application opportunity (applications were due by noon on January 30), the Council deviated from its normal Policy A-2 appointments procedure, and allowed the Mayor to select the five appointees in private consultation with two other Council members.
 The Mayor will also serve as a non-voting member of the committee.
 The full Council “confirmed” the Mayor’s selections at its February 12 meeting (see “Recent Events,” below), but plans to expand the committee with two new members to be named on March 12.
 On February 13, City staff conducted a community outreach meeting at Marina Park with the newly-appointed five-member Steering Committee in attendance, but not participating.
 The first formally-noticed meeting of the Steering Committee was held on February 20.
 Originally tasked with reviewing a Request for Proposals for a single consultant to manage the entire General Plan Update process, the committee told staff to “bifurcate” the process and prepare an RFP to solicit a consultant for the public outreach (“listen and learn”) phase only.
 A separate RFP for a consultant to manage the actual update would come after that.
 The Steering Committee, with its original five citizen members, reviewed the revised RFP on March 6 and (with all seven citizen members in attendance) completed its recommendations on March 20.
 On April 3 the committee heard staff presentations about the City’s traffic model and state requirements for the Housing and other elements.
 It met again on May 1 to review the five responses to the RFP received from potential consultants.
 Three of the respondents were publicly interviewed at the committee’s May 15 meeting, with the committee selecting Kearns & West.
 After reviewing to their cost proposal and detailed scope of work on May 29, the voted unanimously to recommend Kearns & West to the Council.
 The Council approved the contract with them on June 25, although it was not signed by the Mayor until August 1.
 Steering Committee meetings disappeared while City staff worked with Kearns & West to develop a work plan for consideration by the Committee.
 The Steering Committee meetings resumed on September 12, and on September 25 they approved plans for an interactive GPU website and a community-wide launch event, which was held on Saturday, October 26, 2019.
 That was followed by a series of consultant-facilitated “Listen & Learn” workshops — one in each Council district with a follow-up series expected in early 2020.
 However, in view of an unexpectedly large state-mandated housing requirement, to add 4.832 new units in the next planning cycle, they thought they needed further direction from the Council on how to proceed.
 On January 14. the Council voted to dissolve the Steering Committee, and create a new committee focused on modify the General Plan’s Housing, Circulation and Land Use Elements to add the 4,832 units.
-Applications to serve on the new committee are due by January 25.
-See Recent Events, below.
+Applications to serve on the new committee were due by January 25.
+On January 28, the Council adopted a resolution protesting the 4,832 unit requirement, and also received a resolution from SPON doing the same.
+Appointments to the new Housing Element Update Advisory Committee were made at the February 25 Council meeting, and it was expected to commence monthly meetings starting March 25, but that has be been postponed due to the coronavirus stay-at-home order.
+Its first meeting has finally been scheduled for July 1 and will be broadcast live with phone-in participation available.
+See Upcoming below.

 While the City was waiting to start its GPU, SPON continued its efforts to press for improvements to the present General Plan and to the prepare public to participate in the broader update.
 To those ends, SPON created its own General Plan Advisory Committee.